-The following instructions describe how to configure HyperTerminal for use with the TAS.
+The following instructions describe how to configure HyperTerminal and PuTTY for use with the TAS.
 HyperTerminal is a terminal emulator available with Microsoft Windows.
-Any terminal emulator (Kermit, Z-Term, etc.) may be used as long as it supports ANSI escape sequences; the emulator should be configured to communicate at 9600 bits per second with no parity and one start bit.
-Steps A through L will establish the required parameters.
-If the computer is already set up, proceed to step M.
+Any terminal emulator (Kermit, Z-Term, etc.) may be used as long as it supports ANSI escape sequences; the emulator should be configured to communicate at 9600 bits per second with no parity, one start bit, and no flow control.
+Steps 1 through 16 will establish the required parameters.
+If the computer is already set up, proceed to step 17.